 The conversion optimization market is evolving every minute.
 New technologies are redefining conversion optimization programs and helping CRO teams find more ways to increase their conversions faster and more efficiently.
-Ascend by Evolv is one of these new disruptive tools that uses AI and evolutionary algorithms to make breakthroughs in the world of CRO solutions.
+Evolv is one of these new disruptive tools that uses AI and evolutionary algorithms to make breakthroughs in the world of CRO solutions.

 AI for high efficiency

 Evolv is an automated conversion optimization system that uses evolutionary algorithms and massive multivariate testing to find the best combination of ideas in the shortest time.
 Unlike traditional A/B testing, which only finds the best combination of two different variations, Evolv’s massively multivariate testing tool finds the best combination of thousands of variants, optionally throughout an entire funnel.
 And unlike ordinary multivariate testing, which simultaneously tests multiple variants of multiple elements on a page, Evolv divides its experiments into generations, choosing to test only the best variants from every generation to find the most optimal combination.

 Each new generation teaches the system which combinations of which elements achieved the highest score.
 The winning element variants are combined in the next generation and reassessed (“mutations” are also tested to ensure the system finds the global—not just a local—maximum).
 With this method, the system finds the best combination of element variants as quickly as possible by eliminating the losers and testing combinations of the winners in order to find the best overall combination.

 Each generation, therefore, improves the average efficiency of the combinations and does so almost immediately from the get-go.
 With this platform of “parallel interactive evolution,” Evolv offers a new method to perform large-scale multivariate tests and decreases time lost during experiments, analysis and the start of a new experiment.

 How do Evolv experiments differ from A/B tests?